animesh-007/midas_internship_task2/README.md

 |---------------------------------------------------------------------------------------	|:--------:	|
 | CNN on MIDAS Dataset with random weights.                                             	|    1.74      	|
 | CNN on MIDAS Dataset with pretrained weights of<br> MIDAS dataset containing only digits. 	|       10.32   	|

-### Visualization
-Graph below shows comparison in terms of model accuracy between model trained with random weights and model trained with pretrained weights

 ### Model Checkpoints